lisamr/severity_castle_knp/README.md

     -   [x] Fire direction---heading, backing, flanking informed by aspect, slope, direction of nearest fire progression perimeter
     -   [x] Forest structure--density, CHM where available?
 SD of NDVI might work eg. Koontz EcoLett 2020?.
         -   [x] added NDVI, should be good enough. used composited landsat imagery year of fire
+            -   [x] make a wider buffer around fire when exporting.
+5km?
     -   forest mortality
         -   [ ] Yan's model--based on 2020 NAIP
         -   [ ] eDart in the meantime--cumulative mortality from 2015-2020?